Boston University PY105 - Physics I

 lists.
 We identified all students on a wait list (or multiple wait

-lists) who are not enrolled in a section.
+lists) who are not enrolled in ANY section.
 Based on that, we were able

 to enroll all Seniors.
-There will not be enough available seats for most
+Unfortunately, there will not be enough available seats for most

-Juniors or Sophomores unfortunately.
+Juniors or Sophomores.
 What we will do is increase seats

 and allow the wait lists to do their jobs automatically.
 If you've